New England

 Kent Falls – Kent, CT

-Located in one of Connecticut’s most popular state parks (in one of our very favorite New England foliage towns), the 250 feet of plunging water across multiple levels is a beautiful sight.
+Located in one of Connecticut’s most popular state parks (in one of our very favorite New England foliage towns), the 250-foot plunge over multiple levels is a beautiful sight.

 Falls of Song – Moultonborough, NH